 TGax Editor: Please make changes to the paragraphs in this subclause as shown below

-The HE BSS Color Change Announcement frame is an Action or Action No [20924]ACK frame of category Protected HE.
+The HE BSS Color Change Announcement frame is an Action or Action No [20924]Ack frame of category Protected HE.
 The Action field of an HE BSS Color Change Announcement frame contains the information shown in Table 9-524f (HE BSS Color Change Announcement frame Action field format).